-In this chapter we hinted implied that the process of becoming a teacher starts begins many years before the actual decision is made to enter a teacher- training program.
-It is a process rooted in the life of each person, comprised of some of motivational elements whom which are conscious motives, with others likely beyond awarenesssome others probably are not aware.
-We don't knowIt is not clear whether all the statements of the program participants indeed reflect their full motives or whether some of the statements are a rationalization of the decisiondecisions powered by taken in unconscious, intuitive processes.
-Teachers' birth jThe journey of a teacher coming into the world begins, a time long before the participants decided to join enter the program and the teaching world.
-The decision moves through several filtering netsscreening filters in the form of external motivatorsmotives, internal motives, benefits and pricecost, desirable perceptions of what is desirable or or worthless, feelingsundesirable, feelings and understandings.
-All of these are intertwined in a circle of decisions making.
-We cannot judge determine which motivational factors were dominant for each of the participants.
-It seems to us, though, that the external motives, although they played a role, did not constitute comprise the key factor.
-It also seems to us that those missing referencecandidates who did not view to teaching and education as a valued area endeavor ultimately did not decide eventuallydecided not to join enroll in the program.
-It seems that the concept of teaching and education as a value-laden worthy field is the "fuel" that keeps preserves the motivation of each of those joining in the program.
-However, it can be concluded that the desire for self-fulfillment is the ultimate factor in the deciding whether to join the program and choose teaching or avoid shunning it.
-Those who believebelieving that teaching does would not give accord them a sense of self-fulfillment will would not join ultimately enter the fieldeventually, even if they think value the professionthat teaching is an worthy area.
-Given the above, we mayWe can also assume that if teachers will sense be convinced during their working years that teaching does not giveno longer offers them a sense of self- fulfillment, their career will be cut short will not continue in teaching.
+In this chapter we implied that the process of becoming a teacher begins many years before the actual decision is made to enter a teacher- training program.
+It is a process rooted in the life of each person, comprised of some motivational elements which are conscious, with others likely beyond awareness.
+It is not clear whether all the statements of the program participants indeed reflect their full motives or whether some of the statements are a rationalization of decisions powered by unconscious, intuitive processes.
+The journey of a teacher coming into the world begins long before the participants decided to enter the program and the teaching world.
+The decision moves through several screening filters in the form of external motives, internal motives, benefits and cost, perceptions of what is desirable or undesirable, feelings and understandings.
+All of these are intertwined in a cycle of decision making.
+We cannot determine which motivational factors were dominant for each of the participants.
+It seems to us, though, that external motives, though they played a role, did not comprise the key factor.
+It also seems to us that those candidates who did not view teaching and education as a valued endeavor ultimately decided not to enroll in the program.
+It seems that the concept of teaching and education as a value-laden field is the "fuel" that preserves the motivation of each of those in the program.
+However, it can be concluded that the desire for self-fulfillment is the ultimate factor in deciding whether to join the program and choose teaching or shunning it.
+Those believing that teaching would not accord them a sense of self-fulfillment would not ultimately enter the field, even if they value the profession.
+Given the above, we may also assume that if teachers will sense during their working years that teaching no longer offers them a sense of self- fulfillment, their career will be cut short.

-We have seen that those who joined the program didn’t did not do it so accidently.
-They were already had one leg or half a head in the world of teaching and education, and needed required just only a little push to get insidetake the next step and commit themselves to the program.
-Once those who accepted, the participants moved to the program move through a longan arduous process of training and access subsequent entry to actual teaching.
-Do they bring with them only their good wille best will, and the motives motivation that guided the decision to join the program?
-Or, did the fact that they were half a footalready saw themselves as a partial member of the teaching profession inside also reflects a world of perceptions and beliefs about teaching and about their future functioning performance as educators.
-Some of that has already hunted been hinted at in their discourse along in the presentthis chapter.
+We have seen that those who joined the program did not do so at random.
+They already had one leg in the world of teaching and education, and required just a little push to take the next step and commit themselves to the program.
+Once accepted, the participants moved through an arduous process of training and subsequent entry to actual teaching.
+Do they bring with them only their good will and the motivation that guided the decision to join the program?
+Or did the fact that they already saw themselves as a partial member of the teaching profession reflect a world of perceptions and beliefs about teaching and about their future performance as educators.
+Some of that has already been hinted at in their discourse in the present chapter.
 The following chapters will reveal a clearer picture.